Shafayathub/react-developer-shop/README.md

-# Getting Started with Create React App
+# Lucky One

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Visit My site](https://github.com/facebook/create-react-app).

 ## Available Scripts